 However, this all changed with the introduction of Office 365 Home/Personal and Office 365 Business Premium.
-This new subscription-based service surpasses the old version of the Office business enterprise software in several ways.
+This new subscription-based software model surpasses the old version of the Office business enterprise software in several ways.
 As a business, if you want to stay competitive, efficient, and keep your data secure, you should embrace this change.

 Keeping all your devices’ software updated at all times, with no exceptions.
 After phishing, vulnerabilities in old software are one of the most common ways for criminals to breach your company’s security, and it’s making them serious money (as in BILLIONS of dollars a year from businesses just like yours).

 One of the best examples of why this newer subscription-based software model is better than the old way of purchasing software is the massive difference between purchasing software one time, such as Office 2017, and having an Office 365 subscription.
 They share the name "Office," so it may sound like you are just paying for Office tools such as Word and PowerPoint over time instead of all at once.
 While you do have access to the whole Office Suite under a subscription-based model, you get so much more with it, too.

 Do you use a file server or shared drive?
 Office 365, with its terabyte of storage per user, enables you to chuck that thing in the trash (it’s what we did and you should too).
-Backup your files?
-No need to spend time on that anymore.
+This can save you on storage costs and free up office space for something more valuable.
+Plus, it eliminates the need to spend time manually backing up your files!

 Do you have software that tracks mileage, does your accounting, manages projects, provides group chat, share files, hosts video and voice meetings with screen sharing, manages customer communication, books appointments, etc.?
-Office 365 combines all of these functions in one platform that you can access from anywhere in the world.
-By leveraging the Microsoft Cloud to not only provide you with the best suite of productivity software ever made, but a solution you can securely run an entire business with, this subscription-based model becomes a game changer.
+Office 365 combines all of these functions in one convenient platform that you can access from anywhere in the world.
+This capability is especially beneficial for modern businesses that have lots of remote employees or team members that are constantly working on-the-go.

 Subscription software rolls out features as they are ready, not just when a new version comes out.
 You used to have to wait between releases of software to get new features; for example, a new version of Word only came out once a year.